Darren Waller: Baltimore Ravens

+2015

-The Baltimore Ravens selected Waller in the sixth round with the 204th overall pick in the 2015 NFL Draft.
-The selection was acquired in a trade in exchange for Rolando McClain.
+The Baltimore Ravens selected Waller in the sixth round with the 204th overall pick in the 2015 NFL draft.
+The selection was acquired in a trade with the Dallas Cowboys in exchange for Baltimore's seventh-round pick (No. 243: Laurence Gibson) and Rolando McClain.
 Waller became the 27th wide receiver drafted in 2015.
-On May 7, 2015, the Baltimore Ravens signed Waller to a four-year, $2.39 million contract that included a signing bonus of $104,732.
+On May 7, 2015, the Ravens signed Waller to a four-year, $2.39 million contract that included a signing bonus of $104,732.

-2015

 Throughout training camp, Waller competed for a roster spot as a backup wide receiver against Marlon Brown, Michael Campanaro, and Kamar Aiken.
-Head coach John Harbaugh named Waller the sixth wide receiver on the depth chart to begin his rookie season, behind Steve Smith Sr., Kamar Aiken, Michael Campanaro, Marlon Brown, and Breshad Perriman.
+Head coach John Harbaugh named Waller the sixth wide receiver on the depth chart to begin his rookie season, behind Steve Smith Sr., Aiken, Campanaro, Brown, and Breshad Perriman.

 On October 29, 2015, Waller was placed on the injured reserve list, ending his season.

 2016

+In March, Waller converted to the tight end position.

 On July 1, 2016, Waller was suspended for the first four games of the 2016 NFL season for violating the league's substance-abuse policy.